-Chef Fabio Trabocchi’s love of food came from his father and from being raised in an idyllic Italian coastal town where he was introduced to both the fruits of the land and the Adriatic Sea.
+Chef and Restaurateur Fabio Trabocchi’s love of food came from his father and from being raised in an idyllic Italian coastal town where he was introduced to both the fruits of the land and the Adriatic Sea.

-“I was the son of a former farmer, and for us, the quality of product coming from farmers was always a big thing in our diet, in our family meals, in our feasts on Sundays or long, long lunches, as you can imagine an Italian family would do,” says Trabocchi, whose early appreciation for food would lead him to become a James Beard Award–winning chef and the owner of a Michelin-starred restaurant in Washington, D.C.
+“I was the son of a former farmer, and for us, the quality of product coming from farmers was always a big thing in our diet, in our family meals, in our feasts on Sundays or long, long lunches, as you can imagine an Italian family would do,” says Trabocchi, whose early appreciation for food would lead him to become a James Beard Award–winning chef and the owner of a Michelin-starred Italian restaurant, Fiola, in Washington, D.C.

 [Note: This interview has been edited for clarity and brevity.]

 How did growing up in Italy on the Adriatic Coast influence the chef that you are today?

 So, seafood is very important, as much as the inland product.
 In the early stage of my life, I learned how to get the right tomato ripe, get the basil when it’s best to get it, getting the strawberries when it’s early spring … peaches in the summer and chestnuts in the winters and everything that goes along with [the seasons], which is really the lifestyle of Italians …

 Eventually it became my profession, and I was thrown into it.
 [For] my father, you know, eating habits were very, very important to him, and he loved cooking, and he loved to select ingredients carefully and so, indirectly, his education became eventually my profession.

 What I love about Italian cooking is that it can always be defined by the quality of its product.

 What dish did you learn to master early on?